CE-SAT 1 [Canon]

 Also an experimental Magnetic Plasma Deorbit System is onboard, which employs the satellite’s magnetic torquers to generate a magnetic moment that interacts with the ram plasma flow to create a plasma drag force.

-The satellite will be launched in 2017 as a secondary payload on an Indian PSLV rocket
+The satellite was launched in June 2017 as a secondary payload on an Indian PSLV rocket.

 |Type / Application:||Earth observation|